krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 You can check the [README PR](https://github.com/jvm-profiling-tools/async-profiler/pull/483#discussion_r735019623){:target="_blank"}
 discussion for more information on that.
 For now let's focus on the usage of the mode for our purposes.
-In this case we could easily do it with plain IDE debugger, but there are situations where something is happening only on one environment, or we are tracing some issue that we do not know how to reproduce.
+In this case we could easily do it with a plain IDE debugger, but there are situations where something is happening only in one environment, or we are tracing some issue that we do not know how to reproduce.

 Since Spring beans are usually created during applications startup let's run our application that way: